andrewtsun25/djin-next/README.md

 yarn test:update-snapshots
 ```

-To simulate the testing that happens during a deployment to Vercel, you can use:
+To simulate the testing that happens during a deployment to Vercel, use:

 ```bash
 yarn test:ci